-This project will not develop managed objects in the form of an SNMP MIB, as that has already been done as part of the base standard, IEEE 802.1AB.
-This project is concerned with enabling management of IEEE 802.1AB implementations through YANG data models.
+This project will not develop managed objects in the form of an SNMP MIB, as that has already been done as part of the base standard, IEEE 802.1Q-2014.
+This project is concerned with enabling NETCONF management of IEEE 802.1Q implementations through development of a YANG data model.